d-reddy/university-test/README.md

 #university-test

-This application provides an api to retrieve the answers to the following questions regarding the relationships between university classes, professors, and students (supplied via an input csv file [Class, Professor, Student ID]).
+This application provides an api to retrieve the answers to the following questions regarding the relationships between university classes, professors, and students (supplied via an input csv file [Class(String), Professor(String), Student ID(Integer)]).

 * List class sections being taught (i.e., unique Class/Professor pairs)
 * List classes being taken by each student